skoodath/shijunambiar/README.md

 The simple CICD process in which I used _github_ for **continuous integration** and vercel would build and deploy the site to production.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.